 The AICPA suggests that the Treasury and IRS issue guidance regarding the identification of ARPA 5 employees:

-- Consider the effects of mergers and acquisitions involving taxpayers who have made opposing votes.
+• Consider the effects of mergers and acquisitions involving taxpayers who have made opposing votes.

 The tax laws are very complex.
 Our short blog articles cannot fully cover all the rules and nuances.
-Your specific facts may hold various opportunities and possible risks that only trained, experienced, and highly qualified tax specialists can spot.
+Your specific facts may hold various opportunities and possible risks that only trained, and highly qualified tax specialists can spot.
 We encourage you to find such help, rather than trying to figure it all out on your own.
 Consider giving this marketplace a try by posting your project and signing up here.

 If you are a licensed tax professional interested in helping others either part or full-time, or ad hoc, come on in!
 Happy to have you.
-Our marketplace has the full suite of tools to communicate with clients including compliance calendars, task and message management, and billing.
+Our market has the full suite of tools to communicate with clients including compliance calendars, task and message management, and billing.
 You can also quickly connect to knowledgeable colleagues who can complement your services with the ones you do not provide.
 Register here.

 1 Comment